Fill 1 Created with Sketch. Exhibit Health Zone

 Look at your own cheek cells under a microscope, extract DNA from a strawberry, or figure out the blood type of a 'patient', and other hands-on programs.

 • Health Zone takes your students through some of the different factors that influence their health.
-The gallery is divided into four zones with hands-on exhibits plus a laboratory that let your students explore:
+The gallery is divided into four zones with hands-on exhibits plus a laboratory for your students to explore:

 • Biology – find out how genes and microbes influence your health.